-The Dolomites hold many nature reserves and nature parks; unique paradises, in which the Dolomite flora and fauna are protected.
+South Tyrol holds many nature reserves and nature parks.
+Unique paradises, in which the Dolomite flora and fauna are protected.
 Just to mention the most known in the surroundings of Alta Badia: The Fanes-Senes-Braies Nature Park is one of the biggest parks in South Tyrol (25,680 ha) and is composed of forests, fields, alpine meadows, alpine grassland, debris and rocks.

 Here you'll find innumerable species of plants and animals like martens, foxes, deer, chamois and ibex.
 Worth mentioning amongst birds and other species of animals living in the Dolomites are the ermine, the marmot, the alpine hare, the eagle and the common raven.